Why Loss Limits Exist

 The Two-Tier Circuit Breaker

 Tier 1: 50% of your daily limit.
 Cut your position size in half.
-You're still in the game, but you've downshifted.
 If your daily limit is $500, Tier 1 triggers at $250 in losses.
-Instead of trading 1 ES contract, you drop to 1 MES (or reduce to a fractional position if your platform allows it).
+Instead of trading 1 ES contract, you drop to 1 MES.
+Smaller size means the next loss hurts less.

 Weekly and Monthly Caps

 Daily limits protect individual days.
-But what about a week where you hit your daily limit three days in a row?
 Without a weekly cap, you could lose 2% five days straight: 10% gone in a week.
-That's the kind of drawdown where recovery math starts working against you.

 Monthly cap: 10-12% of your account.
-This is the outer guardrail.
-If you hit your monthly cap, something systemic has gone wrong: your strategy, your execution, or your emotional state.
-Stop trading, review everything, and don't come back until you've identified the problem.
+If you hit it, something systemic has gone wrong.
+Stop trading until you've identified the problem.

 $25,000